-As noted above, Reporting Parties are strongly encouraged to notify local law enforcement authorities of any criminal sexual misconduct.
+As noted above, Complainants are strongly encouraged to notify local law enforcement authorities of any criminal sexual misconduct.
 Individuals will be assisted, upon request, in notifying law enforcement by the Department of Public Safety or the Title IX Coordinator.
 They can assist you with making claims, petitioning for restraining orders, and/or advising on other legal options that may be available to you.
 If requested, they will accompany you to the police station.
 Ampersand (formerly known as the Bluegrass Rape Crisis Center) can also assist with restraining orders, legal resources, or accompany to the police department.

-Note that if you choose only to communicate with a confidential resource (and do not notify a Responsible Employee or law enforcement), no further action will be taken.
+Note that if you choose only to communicate with a confidential resource and do not notify an Official with Authority to Take Corrective Action (OWA) or law enforcement, no further action will be taken.